nobodyzxc/MiniScheme/README.md

    (f 100000) ; Can I opt it to tail call?
 (Do I need CPS?)
 ```

-2. add let family , `let*` , `letrec` ...
+2. add let family, `let*`, `letrec` ...

 3. figureout `syntax-rules` to improve ( rewrite ) macro

-4. consider tco , when apply a closure ,
+4. consider tco, when apply a closure,
-    with non-lambda args , can I just update without new a env?
+    with non-lambda args, can I just update without new a env?
+    (How about Closure Passing Style)

 ##  Reference :